SixTanDev/BTG/README.md

-# BTG
+# BTG_Serverless
-Repository created for a technical test that implements a transaction API using FastAPI
+Repository created for a technical test that implements a transaction API using Serverless on AWS.